So, fuel system testing, always starts, by just listening.

 - Testing for fuel pressure and volume.

 But, if the humming sound was not heard; then the next fuel system testing steps, should include:

 - Verifying the lack of any fuel pressure, with a fuel gauge or scan tool.

-Common Fuel Delivery Systems
+Fuel System Testing, Common Fuel Delivery Systems

-So, The (PCM) commands the fuel pump to; apply 35-65 psi of fuel pressure to the injectors.
-Consequently, By grounding the primary fuel pump relay circuit.
+So, the (PCM) commands the fuel pump, to apply 35-65 psi of fuel pressure to the injectors.
+Consequently, by grounding the primary fuel pump relay circuit.

-One And Two Line Fuel Line Delivery Systems:
+One And Two Line Fuel Delivery Systems:

-Finally, Most conventional fuel delivery systems include a Schrader valve at the fuel injector rail.
-Furthermore, allowing for mechanical fuel pressure testing.
+Finally, most conventional fuel delivery systems include, a Schrader valve, at the fuel injector rail.
+Furthermore, allowing for, mechanical fuel pressure testing.

 Choose Your Fuel System Testing Help Topic Below